-The Department is posting draft guidelines for Qualified Charitable Organizations for public comment.
-The public comment period ends December 19, 2022.
+The Department is posting finalized guidelines for Qualified Charitable Organizations.
 The document is available for your review here.

 Qualifying Charitable Organizations (QCOs) and Qualifying Foster Care Charitable Organizations (QFCOs) are certified by the Arizona Department of Revenue to receive contributions eligible for the tax credit.
 This certification only pertains to the Arizona tax credit program.
 This program does not apply to general licensing, operations, or the deductibility of donations to charitable organizations.
 To become a QCO or QFCO, a charitable organization must complete the application form and submit it along with required documentation to ADOR.
 See the application instructions for details.